-The estate is primarily residential with some community facilities, with the offices of 163 to 203 Eversholt Street forming the remainder of the character area.
+The estate is primarily residential with some community facilities, with the offices of 163 to 203 Eversholt Street forming the remainder of the

-Frontage Frontages are poorly defined away from Eversholt Street, with the ground floor frontage of the towers particularly blank and stark.
+Frontages are poorly defined away from Eversholt Street, with the ground floor frontage of the towers particularly blank and stark.

-Heights The three 21 storey towers are a significant feature of the wider area.
+The three 21 storey towers are a significant feature of the wider area.

-1870 The 1870 plan shows the former perimeter block structure with two additional crossings over the railway lines and the former semi-circular Ampthill Square.
+The 1870 plan shows the former perimeter block structure with two additional crossings over the railway lines and the former semi-circular Ampthill Square.